Averting the infrared catastrophe in the gold standard of quantum chemistry

-But metallic systems still constitute a major challenge for currently available CC theories.
-Although CCSD can be applied to metals, recently obtained results for a number of metallic systems indicate that CCSD falls short of achieving chemical accuracy in metals~\cite{Mihm2021,Neufeld2022}, which is expected and agrees with findings for molecules and insulating solids.
-However, the inclusion of the perturbative triples correction (T) is not possible due to the infrared catastrophe caused by the truncation of the many-electron perturbation expansion~\cite{Shepherd2013}.
-The infrared catastrophe leads to a divergence of CCSD(T) correlation energies for metals in the thermodynamic limit of the employed simulation cells.
-A full non-perturbative inclusion of the triple excitation operator in the CC method is convergent but computationally too expensive and can only been applied to few relatively small systems~\cite{Neufeld2017}.
-Here, we present a modification to the perturbative triples theory that is applicable to metallic systems and retains all desirable properties including its accuracy for insulating systems and low computational cost compared to a full inclusion of the triples.
-Our findings provide new insight into the cause of the infrared catastrophe and how it can be averted in higher-order perturbation theories.
+Moreover, metallic systems still constitute a major challenge for currently available CC theories.
+Although CCSD can be applied to metals, recently obtained results for a number of metallic systems indicate that CCSD falls short of achieving chemical accuracy in metals, which is expected and agrees with findings for molecules and insulating solids~\cite{Mihm2021,Neufeld2022}.
+The inclusion of the perturbative triples correction (T) though, is not possible due to the infrared catastrophe caused by the truncation of the many-electron perturbation expansion~\cite{Shepherd2013}.
+The infrared catastrophe leads to a divergence of the CCSD(T) correlation energy per electron for metals for increasing simulation cell sizes also referred to as the thermodynamic limit (TDL).
+A full nonperturbative inclusion of the triple excitation operator in the CC method is convergent but computationally too expensive and can only be applied to few relatively small systems~\cite{Neufeld2017}.
+Here, we present a modification to the perturbative triples theory that is applicable to metals and retains all desirable properties including its accuracy for insulating systems and low computational cost compared to a full inclusion of the triples.

-\emph{Theory} -- To better understand the infrared catastrophe of perturbation theories denoted as $(X)$, we make use of the following three quantities: the correlation energy $E_\text{c}^{(X)}$, the electronic transition structure factor $S^{(X)}(\mathbf{q})$ and the quantity $T^{(X)}_i(\mathbf{q})$.
+\emph{Theory.} ---- To better understand the infrared catastrophe of perturbation theories denoted as $(X)$, we make use of the following three quantities: the correlation energy $E_\text{c}^{(X)}$, the electronic transition structure factor $S^{(X)}(\mathbf{q})$ and the quantity $T^{(X)}_i(\mathbf{q})$.
 The correlation energy is defined as